Conspiracies in ancient Egypt: Other testimonials

 This very limited number of documented conspiracies can be supplemented by accounts from Greek sources, though these are not corroborated by Egyptian records.
 Herodotus reports that Queen Nitocris avenged the murder of her brother by executing the conspirators (Histories II, 100), suggesting that Merenre II may also have been assassinated.
 According to Manetho, King Teti (referred to as Othoes) was killed by his own bodyguards (Aegyptiaca, fr.
 20–22), a claim partially supported by archaeological evidence indicating the involvement of some members of his court.
 Similar suspicions surround Pepi I's entourage.
 Manetho also attributes the assassination of Amenemhat II by his eunuchs (Ægyptiaca, fr.
 34–37).
 A possible regicide in the 18th Dynasty has been proposed, not involving Tutankhamun, as is sometimes speculated, but rather his little-known predecessor, Smenkhkare.
 The identity of Smenkhkare remains uncertain; he is sometimes associated with Prince Zannanza, a Hittite royal mentioned in sources such as the Deeds of Šuppiluliuma and Mursili’s Prayer to All the Gods, which recount diplomatic correspondence between Emperor Šuppiluliuma and an unnamed Egyptian queen, likely, Akhenaten's widow.
 Other pharaohs are known to have died violently, though historical sources do not explicitly link their deaths to conspiracies.
-These include Narmer, who is said to have died during a hunt; Senebkay and Bakenranef, who perished during conflicts between rival dynasties; Seqenenre Tao, killed during warfare with the Hyksos; Apries, during dynastic strife; Ptolemy XI, who was lynched by a mob; and Ptolemy XV Caesarion, who was executed by order of the Roman emperor Augustus.
+These include Narmer, who is said to have killed by a hippopotamus during a hunt; Meryibre Khety, who is said to have killed by a crocodile; Senebkay and Bakenranef, who perished during conflicts between rival dynasties; Seqenenre Tao, killed during warfare with the Hyksos; Apries, during dynastic strife; Ptolemy XI, who was lynched by a mob; and Ptolemy XV Caesarion, who was executed by order of the Roman emperor Augustus.